usgs/landslides-metadata/README.md

 ### Inputs

-Running this code requires an excel spreadsheet containing the background metadata.
+Running this code requires creating a csv file containing the background metadata that will be used to populate the xml files.
 An example of this setup can be seen in the attached Example_metadata.csv.
 This file has three rows of the titles which are required to run this script.
 Row 1 contains the main metadata classifications, Row 2 contains the metadata item names, and Row 3 contains a general description of what the Row 2 metadata name is for the user.
 Row 4 contains the values that should be placed in the xml files for each variable.
 All empty spaces create an item in the XML tree that reads 'TBD'.
 The csv file should have the following categories:

 |Row 1 Name|Row 2 Name|Row 3 Name|Description|
 |---|---|---|---|